DaiJiabin/mysite/content/posts/Machine Learning.md

 - Draw the __"m ( size of Training Set ) - Error" plot.__ Reduce $m$ artificially.

-- __Training Set Error will increase when m increases, and the Cross Validation Error will decrease on the contrary.__
+- __Training Set Error will increase when m increases (if m very small, we can predict it perfectly, but getting harder if m grows ), and the Cross Validation Error will decrease on the contrary ( Because we optimize the parameters ).__

 - High Bias: